far3x/lumen/README.md

 ## Why Lumen?

-*   🚀 **Effortless Context Generation:** Automatically gathers and structures your entire project – no more manual drudgery.
+* 🚀 - **Effortless Context Generation:** Automatically gathers and structures your entire project, no more manual drudgery.
-*   👁️ **Crystal-Clear Project Overview:** Provides a mandatory `--- PROJECT STRUCTURE ---` JSON map, giving your AI an instant architectural blueprint.
-*   🧠 **Smart File Handling:** Intelligently reads various file types (including `.ipynb` notebooks) with automatic encoding detection.
+* 🧠 - **Smart File Handling:** Intelligently reads various file types (including `.ipynb` notebooks) with automatic encoding detection.
-*   🔧 **Fine-Grained Control:** Precisely configure included/excluded folders and *specific files* via an easy-to-edit JSON configuration (`~/.lum/config.json`).
+* ⚙️ - **Optimized for AI:** Delivers a standardized, AI-friendly output format, including consistent file separators and an introductory message, ensuring maximum LLM comprehension.
+* 🌐 - **GitHub Repo Analysis:** Seamlessly analyze public GitHub repositories with a single command.
+Lumen handles the cloning and cleanup.
-*   🛡️ **100% Private & Secure:** Processes everything locally.
+* 🛡️ - **100% Private & Secure:** Processes everything locally.
 Your code never leaves your machine during context generation for local projects.
-*   📋 **Flexible Output:** Instantly copy the complete prompt to your clipboard or save it as a `.txt` file.
-*   🌐 **GitHub Repo Analysis:** Seamlessly analyze public GitHub repositories with a single command.
-Lumen handles the cloning and cleanup.
-*   📊 **Token Insights (New!):** Use the `-l` or `--leaderboard` option to identify the most token-heavy files in your project (top 20 by default), helping you optimize large contexts.
+* 📊 - **Token Insights (New !):** Use the `-l` or `--leaderboard` option to identify the most token-heavy files in your project (top 20 by default), helping you optimize large contexts.
-*   ⚙️ **Optimized for AI:** Delivers a standardized, AI-friendly output format, including consistent file separators and an introductory message, ensuring maximum LLM comprehension.
-*   ✅ **Reliable & Tested:** Backed by a comprehensive test suite.
+* ✅ - **Reliable & Tested:** Backed by a comprehensive test suite.

 ---